minvws/nl-mgo-app-web/README.md

 ## Directory structure

-This repository is a monorepository in that all directories under `apps/*` and `packages/*` are condisered their own indivudual package and contain their own dependencies and scripts.
-A few things are organised at the root level such as formatting and linting.
+This repository is a monorepository in that all directories under `apps/*` and `packages/*` are condisered their own individual package and contain their own dependencies and scripts.
+A few things are organised at the root level, such as formatting and linting.

     .
     ├── apps